 cd [path to your my_site codebase] drush runserver 127.0.0.1:8888

 Then switch back to your original tab, and run "drush uli -l 127.0.0.1:8888"

 A browser window should pop up and log you in as admin.

-Once your article has been created, go back to your command line window and run “git status”.
-You should see that two new files exist in the “content” directory, one for the article node you made, and one for the file you uploaded.
+Once your node has been created, go back to your command line window and run “git status”.
+You should see that two new files exist in the “content” directory, one for the node you made, and one for the file you uploaded.
 There should also be a copy of your uploaded file in the “files” directory.
 Feel free to commit these files now if you’d like.

 Tome is always watching your site for changes, and automatically syncs modified config, content, and files as needed.
 Running “drush tome:export”, which exports everything currently on your site, should be pretty rare after your initial install.

 We’re going to test that your site can be fully rebuilt from scratch, to ensure that everything is working properly.
 Run:

 If you visit your site again, you should see that your node and image as they originally appeared.